Statutes

 II.
 Application procedure

-III Suspension of membership
+III Suspension of membership or partnership

 1. All types of membership may be suspended by a two-thirds majority decision of the Board if the organisation in question has acted contrary to the principles of the Statutes.
 The Board shall consider cases of “enforceable events”.
 A proposal to such an effect may be announced by the Executive Committee in such a time, that the member may lodge an appeal against such a decision by submitting a written statement to the Executive Committee within two months from the date when the member received the proposal from the Executive Committee.